Exiv2/exiv2/tests/doc.md

 python3 runner.py
 ```

+One can supply the script with a directory where the suite should look for the
+tests (it will search the directory recursively).
+If omitted, the runner will
+look in the directory where the configuration file is located.

 The runner script also supports the optional arguments `--config_file` which
 allows to provide a different test suite configuration file than the default
 `suite.conf`.
 It also forwards the verbosity setting via the `-v`/`--verbose`
 flags to Python's unittest module.

+Optionally one can provide the `--debug` flag which will instruct test suite to
+print all command invocations and all expected and obtained outputs to the
+standard output.